KathiSa/climateindoorsimulation/APIuse.md

 '64998873b04d0bcba8f22b76'
 ```

 Copy now the sim ID and set the sim ID in the parameters.
-Copy the parameters from above (GET request)(but only parameter, not the information about the files) and now its possible run a new simulation.
+Copy the parameters from above (GET request)(but only parameter, not the information about the files) and now its possible to run a new simulation.
 It is not required to upload the files here because the csv, idf and epw files from the old simulation were uploaded to the database.
-But it it necessary to insert here the paramerters again, because the POST reqeust from simulation/control expects the parameters in the reqeust body.
+But it it necessary to insert here the paramerters again, because the POST reqeust from simulation/control expects the parameters in the request body.

 ```
 simID = "64998873b04d0bcba8f22b76"